-Running the model
+8.1.1 Running the model

-We will start with the simplest possible configuration of ECOGEM, with just a single (small) phytoplankton class5.
-Run this model at the command line (e.g. for 10 years), as follows:
+We will start with the simplest possible configuration of ECOGEM, with just a single (small) phytoplankton class.
+You can run this model at the command line, by entering the following command (note that this should be one continuous line) ...

-'''

-$ ./runmuffin.sh muffin.CBE.p_worjh2.BASESFeTDTL LABS EXP.8.1 10 muffin.CBE.p_worjh2.BASESFeTDTL.FeMIP.SPIN
+\$ ./runmuffin.sh muffin.CBE.worlg4.BASESFeTDTL LABS wardetal.2018.ECOGEM.EXAMPLE 10 wardetal.2018.ECOGEM.SPIN

-'''